 Find out which inline refrigerator filter we'd choose over all others in our big guide.

-Chlorine, heavy metals, dust, pesticides, and chromium are just some of the contaminants that can be found in the water being fed into our water mains and along with those will come bad taste and odors as well.
+Chlorine, heavy metals, dust, pesticides, and chromium are just some of the contaminants that can be found in the water being fed into some of our houses.

 See how the big guns compare in the table before reading on to find out how they fare in the reviews.